ASD Literacy Institute - Tier 2

 The Autism Literacy Institute Tier 2 training builds on content discussed in the Tier 1 training.
 Participants will continue to learn assessment strategies and develop deeper knowledge about best practices in literacy instruction for learners with ASD.
 Tier two involves opportunities for individual application as participants develop lessons for their classrooms based upon student data.

-This virtual institute is designed exclusively for individuals or school teams that completed the Tier 1 ASD Literacy Institute.
+This institute is designed exclusively for individuals or school teams that completed the Tier 1 ASD Literacy Institute.
 No substitutions will be accepted.

 The Exceptional Student Services Unit of the Colorado Department of Education provides the funding for the presenters.
 There will be no reimbursement provided to participants.

 About the Presenters:

 Dr. Christina R. Carnahan is an associate professor of special education in the School of Education, College of Education, Criminal Justice, and Human Services at the University of Cincinnati.
 Additionally, Dr. Carnahan is the director of Advancement and Transition Services (http://cech.uc.edu/education/ats.html) within the School of Education.
 Dr. Carnahan's research interests include literacy and communication interventions for individuals with autism spectrum disorder and other complex communication and behavioral support needs, and creating efficient and effective instructional practices across the lifespan.
 Dr. Carnahan has published in journals such as Exceptional Children, Journal of Special Education, and Focus on Autism and Developmental Disabilities.
 She is also the co-author of two books including Quality Literacy Instruction for Learners with Autism Spectrum Disorder and Facilitating Evidence Based Practice for Students with ASD: A Classroom Observation Tool for Building Quality Education.